-Mundoro Capital Inc. ("Company", "MCI", and "Mundoro") is a Canadian based mineral acquisition, exploration and development company (see discussion under "Summary of Activities").
+Mundoro Capital Inc. ("Company", "MCI", and "Mundoro") was incorporated on March 6, 2008 under the Business Corporations Act of the Province of British Columbia.
 The Company's common stock is quoted on the TSX Venture Exchange ("TSXV") under the symbol MUN.
+The Company's head office and principal address is 14th floor - 1040 West Georgia Street, Vancouver, British Columbia, Canada V6E 4H1.

-This management discussion and analysis ("MD&A") should be read in conjunction with the Company's consolidated financial statements and supporting notes for the period ended June 30, 2021, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+This management discussion and analysis ("MD&A") should be read in conjunction with the Company's consolidated financial statements and supporting notes for the period ended September 30, 2021, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").